solidoss/solidframe/libraries/frame/ipc/README.md

 * Prone to errors, a peer knows itself by a name, while the other peer knows it by other name.

+## Algorithm for creating pool connections

+_Requirements_:
+* Be able to limit the number of pending connections
+* Scale up the number of connections based on the number of messages on queue
+* Rescale up after a network failure

+Scenarios
+1. A name resolve returns 100 IPs - we do not want to create 100 connections

 ## Characteristics

 * C++ only (no IDLs)